. Analysis of a rhythm and determination of its characteristics.

 Other study tools are provided such as the Autocorrelation graphic, the "Normal" probability diagram, the Lag diagram (Lag plot), the Scatter plot,

-the Run sequence plot, the Box plot, etc. These graphic tools from "Exploratory Data Analysis" (EDA) allows study of time series independently
+the Run sequence plot, the Box plot, and so on These graphic tools from "Exploratory Data Analysis" (EDA) allows study of time series independently

 of the data origin.